 The DCM features a fully operational current limit which effectively keeps the module operating inside the Safe Operating Area (SOA) for all valid trim and load profiles.
 The current limit approximates a "brick wall" limit, where the output current is prevented from exceeding the current limit threshold by reducing the output voltage via the internal error amplifier reference.
-The current limit threshold at nominal trim and below is typically 120% of rated output current, but it can vary between 100% to 140%.
-In order to preserve the SOA, when the converter is trimmed above the nominal output voltage, the current limit threshold is automatically reduced to limit the available output power.
+The current limit threshold at nominal trim and below is typically 105% of maximum output current, but can vary from 100% to 117% of maximum output current.
+In order to preserve the SOA, in cases where the converter is trimmed above the nominal output voltage, the current limit threshold is automatically reduced to limit the available output power.